 - Don’t give weight to their approval: some people feel confident when they are approved, praised and accepted, and feel worthless when they are rejected, ignored and criticized.
 This approach can really put your self-esteem at risk when you are dealing with someone who is mentally unstable like an abusive narcissist.
 A narcissist can deliberately ruin your self-esteem by ignoring, criticizing or even being verbally abusive with the intentions of making you feel worthless.
 The best thing to do here is to give their negative opinion little to no weight.

 - Don’t play their power game: in a relationship, some people engage in indirect power struggles with the narcissist not knowing how it will affect their self-esteem.
 A narcissist can hardly accept defeat, even if you defeat them they will find a way to put you down and make you feel defeated.
 A feeling of defeat is one of things that can ruin your self-esteem.
-The best thing to do here is to never engage in those useless games.
+The best thing to do here is to never engage in those pointless power struggles.

 - Build your self-esteem: if self-esteem can be ruined it can also be built.
-One of the best ways to build it is to learn to value yourself without depending on others.
+One of the best ways to build it is to learn to value yourself without depending on the opinion of others.
 Narcissists lack self-esteem because they depend on the feedback from people to feel good about themselves.
-Following the same approach can ruin your confidence as well. ( See: how to raise mentally healthy children if your spouse is a narcissist)
+Following the same approach can ruin your confidence as well.
+(See: how to raise mentally healthy children if your spouse is a narcissist)